-\subsubsection{Adaptive interaction}
+\textit{Adaptive interaction}.

-Throughout this section we set $m\in\mathbb{N}$ and then $N=2^{m}$.
-Consider Algorithm~\ref{alg:aSMC} with $\mathbb{A}_{N}$ chosen to be the set of B-matrices of size $N$.
-We suggest three adaptation rules at line $(\star)$ of Algorithm~\ref{alg:aSMC}: Simple, Random, and Greedy, all implemented via Algorithm~\ref{alg:generic adaptation} (note that dependence of some quantities on $n$ is suppressed from the notation there), but differing in the way they select the index list $\mathcal{I}_{k}$ which appears in the ``while'' loop of that procedure.
-The methods for selecting $\mathcal{I}_{k}$ are summarised in Table~\ref{tab:Choosing_I_k}: the Simple rule needs little explanation, the Random rule implements an independent random shuffling of indices and the Greedy rule is intended, heuristically, to pair large weights, $\mathbb{W}_{k}^{i}$, will small weights in order to terminate the ``while'' loop with as small a value of $k$ as possible.
+Throughout this section, we set $m\in\mathbb{N}$ and then $N=2^{m}$.
+Consider Algorithm \ref{alg:aSMC} with $\mathbb{A}_{N}$ chosen to be the set of B-matrices of size $N$.
+We suggest three adaptation rules at line $(\star)$ of Algorithm \ref{alg:aSMC}: Simple, Random, and Greedy, all implemented via Algorithm \ref{alg:generic adaptation} (note that dependence of some quantities on $n$ is suppressed from the notation there), but differing in the way they select the index list $\mathcal{I}_{k}$ which appears in the ``while'' loop of that procedure.
+The methods for selecting $\mathcal{I}_{k}$ are summarised in Table~\ref{tab:Choosing_I_k}: the Simple rule needs little explanation, the Random rule implements an independent random shuffling of indices and the Greedy rule is intended, heuristically, to pair large weights, $\mathbb{W}_{k}^{i}$, with small weights in order to terminate the ``while'' loop with as small a value of $k$ as possible.
 Note that, formally, in order for our results for $\alpha$SMC to apply when the Random rule is used, the underlying probability space must be appropriately extended, but the details are trivial so we omit them.

-Following the termination of the ``while'' loop, Algorithm~\ref{alg:generic adaptation} outputs an integer $K_{n-1}$ and a partition $\left\{ B(K_{n-1},i)\right\} _{i\in[N/2^{K_{n-1}}]}$ of $[N]$ into $N/2^{K_{n-1}}$ subsets, each of cardinality $2^{K_{n-1}}$; this partition specifies $\alpha_{n-1}$ as a B-matrix and $2^{K_{n-1}}$ is the degree of the corresponding graph (we keep track of $K_{n-1}$ for purposes of monitoring algorithm performance in Section~\ref{sub:Numerical-illustrations}).
+Following the termination of the ``while'' loop, Algorithm \ref {alg:generic adaptation} outputs an integer $K_{n-1}$ and a partition $ \{ B(K_{n-1},i) \} _{i\in[N/2^{K_{n-1}}]}$ of $[N]$ into $N/2^{K_{n-1}}$ subsets, each of cardinality $2^{K_{n-1}}$; this partition specifies $\alpha_{n-1}$ as a B-matrix and $2^{K_{n-1}}$ is the degree of the corresponding graph (we keep track of $K_{n-1}$ for purposes of monitoring algorithm performance in Section~\ref{sub:Numerical-illustrations}).
 Proposition~\ref{prop:Upon-termination-of} is a formal statement of its operation and completes our complexity considerations.
-The proof is given in the appendix.
-It can be checked by an inductive argument similar to the proof of Lemma~\ref{lem:ARPF_A2}, also in the appendix, that when $\alpha_{n}$ is chosen according to Algorithm~\ref{alg:generic adaptation} combined with any of the adaptation rules in Table~\ref{tab:Choosing_I_k}, \textbf{(A2)} is satisfied. \begin{prop} The weights $\left\{ \mathbb{W}_{k}^{i}\right\} _{i\in[N/2^{k}]}$ calculated in Algorithm~\ref{alg:generic adaptation} obey the expression
+The proof is given in the \hyperref[sec:Appendix]{Appendix}.
+It can be checked by an inductive argument similar to the proof of Lemma~\ref{lem:ARPF_A2}, also in the \hyperref[sec:Appendix]{Appendix}, that when $\alpha_{n}$ is chosen according to Algorithm \ref{alg:generic adaptation} combined with any of the adaptation rules in Table~\ref{tab:Choosing_I_k}, \textup{(A2)} is satisfied.